CollectionBuilder/cb-docs/docs/deploy/actions.md

 ### Build Errors

-*As of November 2025, the default "jekyll.yml" starter workflow failed and gave errors!*
+*As of May 2026, the default "jekyll.yml" starter workflow SOMETIMES fails and gives errors!*
-It was necessary to update the version of Ruby listed in the "jekyll.yml" action file.
+To fix, it is necessary to update the version of Ruby listed in the "jekyll.yml" action file.
 In the editor window, scroll down to the around line 40 where it says `ruby-version: '3.1'`.
 Update the value to `ruby-version: '3.4'`.
-As of March 2026, this issue seems be resolved and the default action functions again...
+{:.alert .alert-red}

 *As of January 2025, the default "jekyll.yml" starter workflow is broken in projects set up before 2025-01-14!*
 Due to [changes in the ubuntu-latest image](https://github.com/actions/runner-images/issues/10636), the GitHub Action will end up with errors in existing repositories.